ibm-cloud-docs/cli/plugins/projects/projects-cli.md

 ```
 {: screen}

-## `ibmcloud project config-versions`
+### `ibmcloud project config-versions`
 {: #project-cli-config-versions-command}

-Returns a list of previous and current versions of a project configuration in a specific project.
+Retrieve a list of previous and current versions of a project configuration in a specific project.

 ```sh
 ibmcloud project config-versions --project-id PROJECT-ID --id ID
 ```

-### Command options
+#### Command options
 {: #project-config-versions-cli-options}

 `--project-id` (string)